- Rev Horror

 A voodoo priestess sees creatures rising from the grave after performing a blood ritual.
 Two roommates, one of whom is pregnant, confront the evil and must escape with their lives.

-The film then jumps to two female roommates who must travel to the same island the priestess lives on to attend the funeral of the pregnant one’s father.
+The film then jumps to two female roommates, one of whom is pregnant, who must travel to the same island the priestess lives on to attend the funeral of the pregnant one’s father.
 When mysterious events unfold, including the bloody loss of the baby, they are forced to fight their way to safety.
-Aided by the aforementioned priestess and the hunky German that the non-pregnant roommate meets, they make an unsuccessful bid to escape.
+Aided by the aforementioned priestess and a hunky German that the non-pregnant roommate meets, they make an unsuccessful bid to escape.
 One girl survives, rescued from the shore of the island by a random guy in a boat who doesn’t figure into the story in any other way whatsoever.

 La Isla is just another of your standard zombie movies, it just happens to be in German and be pretty terrible.
 One of the girls does kinda look like Courtney Cox, so that’s kinda cool I suppose (I’ll admit: I love bizarre, intensely disturbing horror movies and the occasional Friends binge, though Jennifer Aniston is more of my cup of tea).

-he doesn’t have very good taste in men, either: the “hunky man” she meets tries to save her from zombies… by running directly at a group of them and leaping into their waiting arms.
+Unfortunately, the non-pregnant gal doesn’t have very good taste in men: the “hunky man” she meets tries to save her from zombies… by running directly at a group of them and leaping into their waiting arms.
 Like, he doesn’t have a weapon, he doesn’t try to fight… He runs at them, arms flailing, and is bitten to death.
 Needless to say, the acting in this one was more than a little terrible, and the plot was practically nonexistent.
-However, anytime I have to watch a German movie, I walk away thankful if it’s not filled with extreme p*rn.
+However, anytime I have to watch a German movie, I walk away thankful if it’s not filled with extreme porn.
 That’s what they’re known for, if South Park has taught me anything.

 German Monica Gellar-Bing was kinda cute, but she’s pretty useless as well (so maybe the guy she picked was perfect for her).
 The only really gory part in the film is when she breaks her leg, severely, to the point that a bone sticks through the skin, but she manages to run along like nothing happened shortly thereafter.
 I don’t think she’s supposed to have any superpowers, I think the writers just forgot that she broke her leg.
 The pregnant woman is clearly not pregnant, and she’s not wearing a fat suit either.
 It looks like she just has something strapped to her, perhaps a pillow or some other sort of padding.
 This does not help in her escape in any way, and she goes down fairly quickly once shit kicks off.